bharadwaj-narayanam/IPL-data-analysis/README.md

 We are given the data of 11 years of IPL matches.
 In this rep, our main theme is to have a look at those factors which could possibly affect the winning of a particular team and try to get a correlation of those factors with the probability of victory.

-For this, we have selected some factors which we thought would might essentially affect the cahnce of victory, they are as follows:
+For this, we have selected some factors which we thought would might essentially affect the chance of victory, they are as follows:

 - Toss winning
 - Extra runs given